The Quiet Revival of Small Farms

 What does year one of a market garden actually look like?

 Year one is mostly infrastructure: building beds, installing irrigation, sourcing seeds and amendments, finding market access.
-Income is modest — usually $10,000–30,000.
+Net income is modest — realistically low five figures, often $10,000–30,000, a fraction of what a mature operation grosses.
 The first profitable harvests typically arrive in month four.
 Most market gardeners overestimate year-one revenue by 2x.
 Plan financially for survival, not abundance, in year one.

 Written by E. Silkweaver